Child Friendly Leeds

 • educational excellence

-In addition, in Leeds, the Executive Member is the ‘voice and face’ of children’s services at the political meetings the council holds, such as Executive Board, Full Council, the Children and Families Scrutiny Board and the Health and Wellbeing Board; she also chairs the Children and Families Trust Board.
+In addition, in Leeds, the Executive Member is the ‘voice and face’ of children’s services at the political meetings the council holds, such as Executive Board, Full Council, the Children and Families Scrutiny Board and the Health and Wellbeing Board; she also chairs the Corporate Parenting Board and Child Poverty Impact Board.
 The Executive Member also acts as a spokesperson on children’s services issues and speaks at events relating to children and young people.
 As such, it is very important that the Executive Member has a good overview of the work taking place across the service, including any sensitive or serious issues that arise.

 Key contacts and more information